-- To provide a connected network of open space areas within the suburb that facilitates and encourages community use and pedestrian/bike movement through and within the Reserve. - To address specific environmental, heritage and urban design objectives. - To utilise a portion of the Reserve for stormwater management purposes if necessary.
+- To provide a connected network of open space areas within the suburb that facilitates and encourages community use and pedestrian and bike access/movement. - To develop, at some point in the future, the Reserve into a Recreational Park. - To address specific environmental, heritage and urban design objectives. - To utilise a portion of the Reserve for stormwater management purposes if necessary.